typst/packages/packages/preview/acrotastic/0.1.0/README.md

 ## Contributing

 If you notice any bug or want to contribute a new feature, please open an issue or a pull request on the fork [Julian702/typst-packages](https://github.com/Julian702/typst-packages?tab=readme-ov-file)

+## Acknowledgement

+Thanks to @Grisely who developed the [acrostiche package](https://typst.app/universe/package/acrostiche/) which was the basis for acrotastic.